Difficult Women Collective

 Making the palette work

-I proposed focusing on a single colour family instead.
 The deep red had the right energy – friction and warmth in one.
-I adjusted the tone slightly and built a UI colour palette around it.
+So I proposed focusing on a single colour family instead and built a UI colour palette around it.
 The result is a system that feels intentional and lets the stories do the talking.

 From first component to handover